Depth based inference on conditional distribution with infinite dimensional data

 \section{Introduction}

-A statistical depth function provides an ordering of the points such that the points close to the centre of the distribution have higher depth values than those that are away from the centre.
-Several depth functions are defined in the literature, e.g., the halfspace depth \citep{tukey1975mathematics,donoho1992breakdown}, the simplicial depth \citep{liu1990notion}, the spatial depth \citep{vardi2000multivariate,serfling2002depth}, the projection depth \citep{zuo2000general,zuo2000structural}, and many others.
-Depth functions have been used earlier for various purposes like detecting outliers \citep{chen2009outlier}, clustering \citep{jornsten2004clustering} and classification \citep{ghosh2005maximum,dutta2012robust,li2012dd}.
+A statistical depth function provides an ordering of the points such that the points close to the center of the distribution have higher depth values than those that are away from the center.
+Several depth functions are defined in the literature, e.g., the halfspace depth (\cite{tukey1975mathematics}, \cite{donoho1992breakdown}), the simplicial depth (\cite{liu1990notion}), the spatial depth (\cite{vardi2000multivariate}, \cite{serfling2002depth}), the projection depth (\cite{zuo2000general,zuo2000structural}), and many others.
+Depth functions have been used earlier for various purposes like detecting outliers (\cite{chen2009outlier}), clustering (\cite{jornsten2004clustering}) and classification (\cite{ghosh2005maximum}, \cite{dutta2012robust}, \cite{li2012dd}).
 We develop nonparametric regression methods using statistical depth functions.
-The response in our setup is multivariate, while the covariate is a random element in a separable metric space, which includes the cases of finite dimensional as well as infinite dimensional or function-valued covariates.
+The response in our setup is multivariate, and the covariate is a random element in a separable metric space, which includes the cases of finite dimensional as well as infinite dimensional or function-valued covariates.